-Within a document template it is possible to include one or more sub-templates, or Template Fragments.
-Using Template Fragments, you can include in your document reports information from SQL Queries and Model Scripts, as well as Project Browser data, providing a greater level of customization of the document output.
-You can also reuse the same Template Fragment in several different templates, so you can develop a library of common Template Fragments that can be used to build larger, more complex document reports.
-An additional facility is to use one Template Fragment to call other Template Fragments depending on which type of element is being reported on.
+Within a document template you can include one or more sub-templates, or Template Fragments.
+Using Template Fragments, you can include in your document reports information extracted from the model using SQL Queries and Model Scripts, providing a greater level of customization of the document output.
+You can also use a Template Selector Fragment to call other Template Fragments depending on which type of element is being reported on.
+It is possible to reuse the same Template Fragment in several different templates, so you can develop a library of common Template Fragments that can be used to build larger, more complex document reports.

 A Template Fragment is created through the same process as a normal, full-document template.
-Each Template Fragment can have its own Document Options, such as the filtering and sorting applied.
+Each Template Fragment can have its own document options applied, such as filtering and sorting.

-You can also use, copy and edit a number of system-provided Template Fragments, which you can access from the Document Generation > System Templates > Fragments folder in the Resources window.
+You can also use, copy and edit a number of system-provided Template Fragments, which you can access from the Document Publishing > System Templates > Fragments folder in the 'Resources' tab of the Browser window.